vatnz-dev/sops/docs/controller-skills/extending.md

 When providing an extended service, it's important to realise that traffic levels can build quickly, and New Zealand's unique level of GA aircraft in such a small area can cause increased difficulty.
 Therefore, if you notice your quality of service degrading, you should cease extending to other sectors so that you can provide a quality service.
 Quality, not quantity is paramount.

-!!! warning "Controllers shall not to change Airspace Classes"
+!!! warning "Controllers shall not change Airspace Classes"
     Controllers are not authorised to change the classes of airspaces under their control in order to alleviate traffic concerns.

     **Example** - If you are providing an Extended Enroute service with multiple aircraft in the circuit pattern at Woodbourne, you are obligated to provide a service to them under the VATSIM top-down controlling methodology.
 A Controller shall not revert that airspace to Class G in order to redirect their attention to other aircraft.
 In this case, you would amend the extend of your extended sectors.